wesovilabs/orion/docs/_spec/functions/number.md

       msg = valSin
     }
   }
-  then "result is the exapected" {
+  then "result is the expected" {
     assert {
       assertion = (
         valSqrt==10 && valMax==200 && valOp==136 &&  val==100 &&